Asthma, Nasal Problems, Mouth Breathing, Chronic Cough

 At least 20 clinical trials have been conducted on the effects of the Buteyko Method of breathing retraining in the management of asthma and nasal problems.
 It has been found to be safe and effective in reducing symptoms.

-A study conducted through the Mater Hospital in Brisbane, showed a 71% median reduction in symptoms, a 96% median reduction in daily β2‐agonist (bronchodilator) dose, and 49% reduction in daily inhaled steroid use for the group taught the Buteyko Method.
+A study conducted through the Mater Hospital in Brisbane, showed at the 3-month follow-up a median 71% reduction in symptoms, 96% reduction in daily β2‐agonist (bronchodilator) dose, and 49% reduction in daily inhaled steroid use for the group taught the Buteyko Method.
 There was a correlation between the amount a person’s breathing volume reduced, and the reduction in the need for asthma relief medication.

 DISCLAIMER